-This post reveals how your critical inner voice holds an important key to personal growth and freedom, and gives you a 3-step method to stop a ‘critic attack’.
+This post explains how the critical inner voice works, what its gift is, and how to use a 3-step method to stop a ‘critic attack’.

 Most of us are aware of an inner critical voice.
 This voice criticises us about specific things or it becomes active in some situations.
 Or we experience it as an ongoing inner commentary about ourselves or a general feeling of not being good enough or worthy.